 FBI adds fugitive Eugene Palmer, wanted in 2012 murder, to most-wanted list

-EXCLUSIVE: A New York man who police say shot and killed his daughter-in-law before fleeing into the wilderness nearly seven years ago is being named to the FBI’s Top 10 Most Wanted list, sources told Fox News on Wednesday.
+A New York man who police say shot and killed his daughter-in-law before fleeing into the wilderness nearly seven years ago is being added to the FBI’s Top 10 Most Wanted list, authorities announced on Wednesday.

 Eugene Palmer, of Stony Point, N.Y., is wanted in the Sept.
-24, 2012, shooting death of his daughter-in-law, Tammy Palmer, in what authorities described as a "cold-blooded" and "premeditated" murder.
+24, 2012, shooting death of his daughter-in-law, Tammy Palmer, in what authorities described as a cold-blooded and premeditated murder.

 Authorities have long said that they believe Palmer, now 80, is alive and living under an alias.
-Last year, the FBI announced a $20,000 reward for any information leading to Palmer, whom they consider armed and dangerous.

-While Palmer's sons claim their father -- a severe diabetic -- died in the woods of Harriman State Park, which is in southeast New York State, authorities said they suspect he is living in another state or possibly in another country.
+At a news conference on Wednesday, the FBI said they suspect Palmer -- considered armed and dangerous -- is hiding in upstate New York or Florida.

+"In our eyes, the victim always comes first and we will never give up until justice is served," said FBI Assistant Director-in-Charge, William F. Sweeney, adding that the reward for Palmer has been increased to $100,000.

+"Eugene Palmer might believe we've given up on finding him but he'd be wise to think again," Sweeney said.

 On an early September morning, Palmer allegedly waited for his 39-year-old daughter-in-law to place her two children on a school bus before shooting her three times with a bolt-action shotgun as she walked up the driveway toward her home, police said.